HCUM/empiano/README.md

 # EMPiano: A System to Enable Expressive Pitch Control on the Piano Keyboard.

-This repository contains a system that, in combination with the correct hard- and softwares, offers sound modulation via muscular activity, captured by an electromyography device.
+This repository contains a system that, in combination with the correct hard- and software, offers sound modulation via muscular activity, captured by an electromyography device.

 In short: the system is trained to recognize a performed finger gesture (wiggle motion of the thumb) and adds a pitch vibrato to the sound output.